 How can you encourage your team to stay accurate and get tasks completed efficiently?
 When Lawley Insurance found that employees were getting sloppy with Salesforce entries, they turned the process into a game and generated more activity in two weeks than they’d had in seven and a half months.

 There is more software coming out now with gamification in mind, including project management software.
 Teams are using these to motivate employees.
 After all, as pointed out in this Capterra article, there is now an entire generation of the workforce who have been primed for gamification by being raised in video games.

 Always a big deal when it comes to productivity; time management is another aspect which is easily gamified.
 And yes, there are several apps for that.

 For example, Forest is an app that helps to provide some focus so that you get through your work.
 Users plant a “seed” whenever they need a block of 30 minutes to focus and that seed will grow into a tree over that period of time.
 However, if they leave the app to check Facebook or any other time-waster, the tree will wither away and die.

 Eventually, if you’ve successfully worked those chunks of 30 minutes without leaving the app, you’ll sprout an entire forest of trees.
 It’s a great way to visually represent your achievement and productivity over time.

-While “gamification” might seem to be just another buzzword making its way into corporate conversation, it’s actually a very valid way to boost productivity in your business.
+While “gamification” might seem to be just another buzzword making its way into the corporate conversation, it’s actually a very valid way to boost productivity in your business.